Verdier quotients of Calabi-Yau categories from quivers with potential: Hearts of

 \subsection{Lifting simple tilts}

-The goal of this subsection is to give a constructive explanation of the fact that we can ``lift'' any simple tilt of $\ol{\cl H}$ in $\EGb(\pvd (e\Gamma e))$ to a simple tilt in $\EGp(\pvd \Gamma)$, by showing that, for any simple $\ol{S}\in\ol{\calH}$, we can find a convenient heart $\cl H$ in $\EGp(\pvd \Gamma)$ whose quotient is $\ol{\cl H}$.
-Being convenient with respect to $\ol{S}$ for a heart in fact means to satisfy the hypotheses of Proposition \ref{prop_lift_simple_tilt}.
-A similar argument appeared in \cite{BMQS}, using refinement of more general \lq\lq mixed-angulations\rq\rq\ of a wDMS.
+The goal of this subsection is to give a constructive explanation of the fact that we can ``lift'' any simple tilt of $\ol{\cl H}$ in $\EGb(\pvd (e\Gamma e))$ to a simple tilt in $\EGp(\pvd \Gamma)$ (Proposition \ref{ExConvRep}), thanks to the geometric description.
+We do this by showing that, for any simple $\ol{S}\in\ol{\calH}$, we can find a ``convenient'' heart $\cl H$ in $\EGp(\pvd \Gamma)$ whose quotient is $\ol{\cl H}$.
+Being ``convenient'' with respect to $S$ for a heart in fact means to satisfy the hypotheses of Proposition \ref{prop_lift_simple_tilt} below.
+A similar argument appeared in \cite{BMQS}, using refinements of more general \lq\lq mixed-angulations\rq\rq\ of a wDMS.
+Proposition \ref{cor_lifting_simplefixed} can later be compared with Lemma \ref{thm_J}.

-We fix a finite heart $\calH \subset \pvd(\Gamma)$, associated with a triangulation $\TT$ of $\surfo$, which is compatible with $\pvd(\Gamma_I)$.
-This means that $\pvd(\Gamma_I)\cap\calH$ is a Serre subcategory of $\calH$.
-Recall that its simple objects can be identified with a subset of the edges of the triangulation $\TT$.
-The combinatorial counterpart of equation \eqref{no_arrow_eq2} below is given in Lemma \ref{lem:no arrow}.